harshvardhaniimi/personal-website/content/blog/2021-06-19-museums-and-experience-tourism/index.md

 ---
 title: Museums and Experience Tourism
 subtitle: I want to experience a place and not just see artifacts
+summary: Museums are a thing of past.
+Google has more over-the-top information than I need.
+Why not target for the experience instead of expertise?
 author: Harshvardhan
 date: '2019-05-05'
 slug: []